-(P1) under the Coles site extending under the proposed Plaza to the footpath outside businesses on the southern side

-- A loading dock entrance from Grosvenor Street, comprising a lift to take trucks to Basement 3.
-This avoids using ramps which take up too much space. - Approx. 115 car spaces - Provides a car connect to businesses on the other side of the site along Military Road - An entry to the carpark from Grosvenor Street similar to the current arrangement - Currently working with an engineer to get the best possible circulation of vehicles - Travellators into the plaza at the Coles (southern end) and stairs to the Plaza at the south/east area of the plaza - A 'Click and Collect' area at the entrance to the car park. - P2 - o Approx. 130 car spaces.
-Same footprint as basement 1. - P3 - Approx. 70-80 spaces for residential parking depending on the mix of apartment numbers.
+- P1 - Under the Coles site extending under the proposed Plaza to approximately 8m from the footpath outside businesses on the southern side - A loading dock entrance from Grosvenor Street, comprising a lift to take trucks to Basement 3.
+This avoids using ramps which take up too much space. - Approx. 115 120 car spaces - Provides a car connection to future development by other on the other side of the site along Military Road - An entry to the carpark from Grosvenor Street in a similar location to the current arrangement - Currently working with the traffic engineer to get the best possible circulation of vehicles - Travellators into the plaza between the Coles (southern end) and the Plaza at the south/east area of the plaza - A Coles 'Click and Collect' area at the entrance to the car park. - P2 - o Approx. 130 car spaces.
+Same footprint as P1. - P3 - Approx. 70-80 spaces for residential parking depending on the mix of apartment numbers.